 To work as a bookkeeper doesn’t require any specific qualifications.
 However, completing a qualification helps to set you up for success in this career.

 Completing a bookkeeping qualification expands your knowledge and understanding of the skills needed.
 So, you’re more easily able to seek employment and complete tasks to a high standard.
 You’re also able to charge more as a qualified bookkeeper which boosts your earning potential.

 The Association of Accounting Technicians (AAT) is a professional body for aspiring accountants and bookkeepers.
 They’re highly regarded across the finance sector and offer a range of internationally recognised qualifications.

 The AAT Level 2 Certificate in Bookkeeping develops the fundamental best practises needed to work professionally as a bookkeeper.
 Covering essential topics such as bookkeeping transactions and controls.
 This short course can be completed within 12 weeks.
 Allowing you to progress into your desired career with minimal downtime.

 Should you wish to expand on your knowledge further they also offer a Level 3 Certificate.
 Level 3 is equivalent to A Level study and covers more advanced practices in bookkeeping.
-Once completed, you’ll have a comprehensive understanding to provide proficient bookkeeping services to a range of business.
+Once completed, you’ll have a comprehensive understanding to provide proficient bookkeeping services to a range of businesses.

 You’re also able to complete your courses through a distance learning provider.
 This means you’re able to study without impacting on your current schedule.